Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Examples

 \section{Examples}

 We proceed to demonstrate the utility of the SPDE representation of random fields in large-scale Gaussian process regression and statistical finite element analysis on $1$D and $2$D domains and $2$-manifolds.
-The SPDE is discretised using either linear Lagrange basis functions or Loop subdivision basis functions~\cite{Cirak:2000aa, Cirak:2002aa}.
+The SPDE is discretised using either linear Lagrange or Loop subdivision basis functions~\cite{Cirak:2000aa, Cirak:2002aa}.
 Unless otherwise stated, the SPDE domain~$\widehat{\Omega}$ is chosen the same as the computational domain~$\Omega$ and its boundary condition is homogeneous Neumann.
 As mentioned in Section~\ref{sec:fractionalPDE}, the solution of the stochastic PDE is a Mat\'ern field only when~$\widehat{\Omega}$ is infinitely large.
 However, in our experience choosing a relatively compact~$\widehat \Omega$ has a negligible impact on the obtained posterior densities when the covariance length-scale is sufficiently small, i.e.~$\ell \ll |\Omega |$.
-This is possibly because some finite domain effects are mitigated by the choice of the hyperparmameters~\cite{lindgren2011explicit}.
+This is possibly because some finite domain effects are mitigated by the choice of hyperparameters~\cite{lindgren2011explicit}.
+A sensible alternative approach not pursued here is to choose Robin boundary conditions and to determine the respective weighting factor together with all other hyperparameters by maximising the marginal likelihood.
+See also~\cite{roininen2014whittle,daon2016mitigating,khristenko2019analysis} for discussions on the choice of the SPDE boundary conditions.
+In particular, the choice of Robin boundary conditions imitating an infinite domain is proposed in~\cite{daon2016mitigating}.
+In computational mechanics, such boundary conditions are often referred to as Dirichlet-to-Neumann boundary conditions~\cite{givoli1999recent}.
 In all the examples we learn the hyperparameters by maximising the marginal likelihood using the BOBYQA algorithm in the NLopt library~\cite{powell1994direct,johnson2014nlopt}.
 The marginal likelihood is often non-convex so that its maximisation requires some care.